 pfSense® software version 2.2.1 will be out soon.
 Most of the fixes are related to IPsec (esp MOBIKE support), 802.11 (the entire 802.11 / Atheros stack from 11-CURRENT is in the test builds) and PHP 5.5.22.
 You can follow along in Redmine.

 pfSense software version 2.3 will deprecate PPTP as a supported protocol.
 All PPTP support will be removed in version 2.3.
 PPTP is a flawed, broken protocol.
 MSCHAPv1 was broken in 1998).
 Its replacement, MSCHAPv2, has been known to be weak for nearly as long.
 MSCHAPv2 can be brute forced in a matter of hours as was demonstrated at DEFCON in 2012.
-There is even an online service to break it.

 The above only deals with authentication.
 The encryption used in PPTP, MPPE, uses RC4, which is today considered quite weak.
 Worse there is no message authentication, so it is possible for an attacker to modify your traffic in transit, quite possibly without being detected.
 And RC4 is getting weaker by the day.
 Microsoft, for their part, recommend using L2TP or IPSec or SSTP.
 OpenVPNis also a possibility.
 We recommend L2TP/IPsec or OpenVPN, and the L2TP/IPsec support is one of the many reasons we upgraded the IPsec in pfSense 2.2 to Strongswan, rather than raccoon.